alphagov/govuk-rfcs/rfc-087-dealing-with-errors.md

 Something goes wrong and we need to let developers know.

 Desired behaviour: developers do not use Sentry for logging.

+### Intermittent retryable errors

+Sidekiq worker sends something to the publishing-api, which times out.
+Sidekiq retries, the next time it works.

+Desired behaviour: errors are not reported to Sentry until retries are exhausted.
+See [this PR for an example](https://github.com/alphagov/content-performance-manager/pull/353).